yugabyte/yb-sql-workshop/query-using-bi-tools/README.md

 ## Goal

-Explore RDBMS-like query support in YugaByte DB PostgreSQL.
+Explore RDBMS-like query support in YugabyteDB PostgreSQL.
 Note that you can perform all the steps below on a single machine (your laptop or desktop would be fine).

 ## Agenda